adomokos/climb_that_mountain/blog/2016/06/using-ruby-with-active-record-on-aws.md

 -------------------
 Hello - 'Kelly Huel' from Ruby!
 ```
-We've just ran the app with Traveling Ruby's Ruby interpreter, and we used the `faker` gem's functionality as well!
+We've just run the app with Traveling Ruby's Ruby interpreter, and we used the `faker` gem's functionality as well!

 [Commit point](https://github.com/adomokos/aws-lambda-ruby/commit/3a3cfe89c5a65527be141256c5ab85700d1114ae)